rimutaka/resume/README.md

 * my target audience doesn't need explaining what GitHub is
 * they can always print the full version if they need to

-So the printing template is a document you submit to some online HR system because it only take a PDF or MS Word file.
+So the printing template is a document you submit to some online HR system because it only takes a PDF or MS Word file.
 If what they see in there is not enough to make them reach for the online version it's probably a lost cause anyway.
 I may be completely wrong here.

 ----